-Wondering which events to go to this Halloween season?
+Wondering which events and haunts to go to this Halloween season?
 The San Jose Blog has got you covered:

 Dead Time Dreams - San Jose

-Back for their second year next to a pumpkin patch near Eastridge Mall.
-This time they have 3 full-blown haunts, up from 2 last year.
-These were very well done despite having fewer actors than some of the other places below.
+Back for their third year next to a pumpkin patch near Eastridge Mall.
+They have 2 haunts, which were quite well done despite having fewer actors than some of the places below.
 There is also a neat midway that connects all of the attractions and features a Halloween store.

 World's Largest Haunted House - San Jose

 They are known for a very long maze with seemingly never-ending black corridors that break up the scares.
 For me personally, this is the single scariest maze in the Bay Area.

 Halloween Haunt @ California's Great America - Santa Clara

 Still the largest Halloween event in Northern California.
-Now in its sixth year, the word has gotten out on Halloween Haunt and the park is packed even on day 1.
-Sundays are probably your best bet if you want to hit all of the haunts.
-There are now 8 haunted mazes, a single haunted ride, 3 scare zones, and various shows (2 of the mazes are new this year, as well as the ride).
+Now in its seventh year, the word has gotten out on Halloween Haunt and the park is packed even on day 1.
+There are now 9 haunted mazes, a single haunted ride, 3 scare zones, and various shows (3 of the mazes are new this year).
 Most rides worth going on are still open--including the new Goldrush--and the roller coasters are being run with all the lights turned off.
 I would also recommend the Academy of Villains show, which was 100 times more impressive than what we were expecting.
 This year there is a new option to get a front of the line pass with a skeleton key that unlocks bonus scares in 5 of the haunts.
 If you go for the key, do not drink the blood in Roadkill Roadhouse... spoiler alert, it tastes like blood and will make you gag.

 Pirates of Emerson - Pleasanton

-The preeminent Bay Area Halloween event for almost 2 decades is returning this year with an another great event.
+The preeminent Bay Area Halloween event for almost 2 decades always provides a stellar experience.
 There are 5 haunted mazes this year, a Halloween Carnival, and several micro-attractions.
 This is MUCH MORE intense than Great America, so don't bring your young children.
 You'll get scares from every angle, including above and below you.
 The haunts are extraordinarily well done, and they only let in small groups.

-This was the biggest surprise of last year and one of the best haunts I have ever done.
-The groups are limited to only 2 people, there is quite a bit of acting and storytelling, you have interactive elements like hidden doors, and finally there is one scare prop (think chain saws and air guns) that will blow you away.
+This was the biggest surprise of last year and is extraordinarily well done.
+The groups are limited to only 2 people, there is quite a bit of acting and storytelling, you have interactive elements like hidden doors, and there are lots of surprises.